Ligeia (band): History

 Originally formed in the winter of 2003 by Keith Holuk and Ryan Ober, Ligeia solidified their lineup with the additions of Brandon Whipple and Patrick Murphy in 2007.
 Their debut album, Your Ghost Is a Gift, was recorded in December 2004 by Ken Susi of Unearth and released in late March 2006 on Ferret Music.
 Ligeia released their second album, Bad News, in August 2008 on Ferret Records.

-Ligeia has maintained a DIY work ethic since their inception and because of their "take no prisoners" attitude, have played over 600 shows in the last two years, including a highly successful run on the "Two Dollar Brawler" tour in 2007.
+Ligeia has maintained a DIY work ethic since their inception and have played over 600 shows in the last two years, including a highly successful run on the "Two Dollar Brawler" tour in 2007.

-Ligeia has toured across the U.S. and Canada countless times, as well as pulling stints in the UK, Europe and South America.
-They have toured with such bands as The Acacia Strain, Misery Signals, Haste The Day, Remembering Never, August Burns Red, in addition to countless others.
+Ligeia has toured across the U.S. and Canada extensively, as well as in the UK, Europe and South America.
+They have toured with such bands as The Acacia Strain, Misery Signals, Haste The Day, Remembering Never, and August Burns Red.

-Their debut album Your Ghost Is a Gift was produced by Ken Susi (Unearth) and released in late March 2006 on Ferret Music.
-Now, two years later Ligeia returns with the release of Bad News.
-With Ken Susi once again handling the producer duties, Ligeia is poised and ready to take the next step.

-"Bad News is the story of our lives for the last couple of years," says frontman Keith Holuk.
+"Bad News is the story of our lives for the last couple of years," said frontman Keith Holuk.
 "Touring nonstop...problems we've faced and overcome, members coming and going.
 This album is how we feel, it's who we are.
 We're having fun and we hope the kids like it.
 And this time around, it's not just about the breakdowns."

 Breakup

 On May 21, 2009, Ligeia failed to show up to a scheduled show in Connecticut at the El-N-Gee Club.
 On May 22, 2009, they also no-showed a scheduled show in Rochester, New York, at The Jukebox.
 Upon contacting Ligeia, they indicated that they had disbanded.

 On May 23, 2009, three days into their US/Australia tour with Deez Nuts, an announcement was made on their Myspace page that they were breaking up.
-Singer, Keith Holuk disclosed on his Myspace page that the band is currently on "hiatus" although no official Press Release has been given.
+Singer Keith Holuk disclosed on his Myspace page that the band is currently on "hiatus" although no official press release has been given.

-They were the second major New England band to announce their breakup in the month of May, the first being Have Heart ten days earlier.